Eliot Engel is Dedicated to Public Service

 He became active in his community and a served as a leader in neighborhood organizations, working to make lives better.
 Eliot earned a reputation as a hard working, dedicated problem solver.

 Eliot was elected to Congress in 1988, defeating an incumbent in the Democratic Primary and again in the General Election.
-Again, he was the independent reform Democratic candidate.
+He was once again the independent reform Democratic candidate in the race.

-He has District Offices in the Bronx and Westchester to help people and communities solve problems.
-Hundreds of community problems have been solved and thousands of people have been assisted.
+He has District Offices in the Bronx, Westchester, and Co-op City to help people and communities solve problems.
+Hundreds of community issues have been solved and thousands of people have been assisted.
 Eliot believes that every problem solved, whether large or small, improves all of our lives.

 Eliot has used his experience to bring back millions in Federal funds to our communities: New Senior housing has been built, repairs have been made to our schools and streets, bridges are under construction, our mass transit has been improved, community health care services expanded and preserved, and funds secure for flood control and our police and fire departments.
 His work is making a difference.